Beijing hit by record imported coronavirus cases, zero China transmissions

 Beijing was hit by a record number of imported cases of the coronavirus as new local transmissions in China fell to zero, putting more pressure on the Chinese capital to screen out infected passengers and isolate suspected cases.

-It was the first time since the virus took hold late last year in Hubei province - including the city of Wuhan, the epicentre of the outbreak - that China has recorded no locally transmitted cases.
+It was the first time since the virus took hold late last year in Hubei province's capital Wuhan that China has recorded no locally transmitted cases.
 In recent days, China has increasingly focused its counter-epidemic efforts on inbound travellers as the coronavirus rapidly expanded its global footprint, raising the prospect of a second wave of infections arriving from abroad.

 "A single spark can start a prairie fire," the official China Daily wrote in an editorial on Thursday.
 Beijing reported 21 new cases of infections from abroad on Wednesday, mostly people travelling from Spain and Britain.
 The Beijing infections accounted for the bulk of the 34 new imported cases seen in mainland China.